magomimmo/modern-cljs/doc/tutorial-20.md

 ## Preamble

-In the [Tutorial 9 - DOM Manipulation][8] we used the event management of the [Domina][9] lib to manipulate the DOM of the `Shopping Calculator` in reaction to the events triggered by the user interation with the browser.
+In the [Tutorial 9 - DOM Manipulation][8] we used the [Domina][9] lib
+to manipulate the DOM of the `Shopping Calculator` in reaction to the events triggered by the user interation with the browser.

-Then, in the subsequent tutorials, even if we augumented the `Shopping Calculator` sample by adding to it a bit of Ajax and by preparing both the input validators and the corresponding unit tests, we missed to merge those validators in the CLJS client side code as we did for the CLJ server side code.
+Then, in the subsequent tutorials, even if we augumented the `Shopping Calculator` sample by adding to it a bit of Ajax and by preparing both the input validators and the corresponding unit tests, we missed to merge those validators in the CLJS client side code.

 To fill this gap, we could just extend the CLJS client side code already implemented by using the [Domina][9] lib, but we want to